varunshaw027/marketing-campaign-performance-analysis/README.md

 # 📊 Marketing Campaign Performance Analysis

 ## 📌 Project Overview
-This project focuses on analyzing customer data to identify distinct segments based on behavior and engagement patterns.
+This project analyzes marketing campaign performance across multiple channels to evaluate cost efficiency, engagement, and return on investment.
+The goal is to identify whether any channel outperforms others and provide data-driven recommendations for budget allocation.

 ## 💡 Business Problem
 The company wants to understand which marketing channels perform best in terms of cost efficiency and engagement, and whether budget allocation should be optimized.